florianspy/blocsie/README.md

 # BLOCSIE
 BLOCSIE - Benchmark for LOCalization in a Simulated Industrial Environment

-The Project was tested to work with the following software versions:
+The project was tested to work with the following software versions:

 ROS version: ROS melodic, Unity version: 2022.x (Perception package minimum version is 2021.x)